jstadni2/pytest-fundamentals/tests/8_mocking/README.md

 # Part 8: Mocking APIs
+Why mock an external API?
+- Create test how your code handles various responses expected from the external API
+- You can still run your test suites when the external API is down
+- Avoid costs if the external API charges per use
+- Test suite functionality is isolated from external data
+- Can perform internal integration tests

 There are two methods of mocking with Pytest fixtures:
   1. monkeypatch: fixture included with base pytest
   2. pytest-mock: pytest plugin that provides a thin-wrapper around the [`mock package`]()